-Be sure to take the time to appropriately reply to the comments left on your Publisher posts and thank those who took the time to share it.
+Be sure to appropriately reply to the comments left on your Publisher posts, and thank those who took the time to write them.

-If someone has taken the time to read and share your post, you are not connected to them and they are a potential prospect, this is a great time to send them a personalized connection request.
+If a potential prospect who is not connected to you read and shared your post, this is a great time to send them a personalized connection request.

 What’s the takeaway?

-The more often you post status updates that stimulate engagement from your connections, the more likely you are to be visible in more of your connections’ newsfeed.
-This in turn makes them more likely to read and engage themselves with your posts, and opens the doors for you start a conversation.
+The more often you post status updates that stimulate engagement from your connections, the more likely you are to be visible in more of your connections’ newsfeeds.
+This, in turn, makes them more likely to read and engage themselves with your posts, opening the doors for you to start conversations.

-Another trigger event that provides an engagement opportunity is when someone endorses you.
+Another trigger event that provides an engagement opportunity is receiving an endorsement from someone.

 One of the best ways to get endorsements is to give them.

-When you endorse someone, that person receives a notification and sometimes (when relevant) will reciprocate by endorsing you.
+When you endorse someone, that person receives a notification, and sometimes they will reciprocate by endorsing you.

-When someone endorses you, it’s a great opportunity for you to return the favor and thank them for the endorsement and return the favor.
+When someone endorses you, it’s a great opportunity for you to thank them for the endorsement and return the favor.
 Such a warm exchange deepens your connection with the person, gives more reasons for further engagement and promotes further relationship building.

-When someone is mentioned in the news, this is an effective trigger event, which provides an excellent engagement opportunity.
+When someone is mentioned in the news, it serves as an effective trigger event, giving you an excellent engagement opportunity.

-Much like when an individual is mentioned in the news, a company mention is another excellent trigger event to engage connections who work at or own the company.
+Much like when an individual is mentioned in the news, a company mention is another excellent trigger event to engage connections associated with the company.

 People like to be acknowledged for the content they create and share, so this presents a fantastic engagement opportunity.